bigwiv/Biopython-cn/chr6.rst

     my_alignments = [align1, align2, align3]

-Now we have a list of ``Alignment`` objects, we°Øll write them to a PHYLIP format file:
+Now we have a list of ``Alignment`` objects, we‚Äôll write them to a PHYLIP format file:

 .. code:: verbatim